 For more information about YAAC, you can read the author's presentation from the 2012 ARRL/TAPR Digital Communication Conference, or watch it on HamRadioNow.

 If you don't know what APRS is, visit Bob Bruninga WB4APR's authoritative website or look at this PowerPoint presentation I made on the subject.

 The current operating systems supported by YAAC are:

-Starting YAAC is easy.
+Once you have Java and YAAC installed, starting YAAC is easy.
 All you should have to do is double-click on the YAAC.jar file (for environments where the Java Runtime is integrated into the file manager).
 If this does not work in your environment, obtain a command shell on your system, cd to the directory where you unpacked the YAAC.zip file's contents, and issue the command

 java -jar YAAC.jar

 Either way, this should bring up the YAAC user interface screen.

 If it doesn't, please let us know, reporting any error messages displayed when you attempted to start it.

 YAAC doesn't do much without a connection to some source of APRS data.
 The details are in YAAC's built-in online help, but basically you need to open the File->Configure dialog (we recommend using the configuration wizard for a new installation or if you are new to YAAC), and update the appropriate options to use your callsign and appropriate interfacing equipment to the APRS network (either over the Internet through the Tier 2 APRS-IS servers, or through actual radio equipment via a TNC).
 Hardware TNCs (whether separate boxes or built-in to modern radio transceivers like the Kenwood TM-D710) will always be connected through a serial port, so your computer will need one for each TNC (RS232 or USB, as appropriate for your TNC hardware).
 The same applies for GPS receivers.